david-c14/SubmarineFree/manual/PO.md

 ## Frequency multiplier

-The output frequency can be multiplied by an integer value from 1 to 16 using the MULT control knob.
+The output frequency can be multiplied by an integer value from 1 to 16 using the MULT control knob and associated CV.